Skip to main content

 Plural keys support

-Our Figma plugin supports plural keys as well.
-To make your key plural, simply click on the +plural text next to its name:
+The Lokalise Figma plugin supports plural keys.
+To mark a key as plural, click +plural next to its name:

-Once a key was marked as plural and exported to Lokalise, you'll see a dropdown with all the plural forms for the currently chosen language (English in the case):
+Once a key is marked as plural and exported to Lokalise, you will see a dropdown displaying all plural forms for the selected language (English in this case):

-If you switch the language, the plural forms will be updated accordingly.
-You can modify the plural forms for a language by adjusting its language settings as described in the corresponding article.
+If you change the language in the plugin, the list of plural forms updates accordingly.
+You can also adjust plural rules for a language by modifying its language settings in Lokalise, as described in the corresponding documentation.

 Creating pages duplicates

-• Duplicate with key names — all your text elements will be replaced with the corresponding key names.
-This is very useful for developers so that they can see where each translation key is being used.
+• Duplicate with key names — all text elements are replaced with their corresponding key names.
+This is useful for developers so they can see where each translation key is used in the design.

-• If you rename the key on Lokalise, and then update the page duplicate on Figma, the new key name will be properly displayed.
+• If you rename a key in Lokalise and then update the duplicate page in Figma, the new key name will appear correctly.

-• Duplicate with translations — all text elements will be replaced with their translations in the chosen language.
+• Duplicate with translations — all text elements are replaced with their translated values in the selected language.

 In the example above all text elements contain the corresponding key names.
-To switch between pages, use a dropdown in the top left corner:
+You can switch between pages using the dropdown in the top-left corner of Figma.

-When viewing the duplicate, you can press Update page to update page elements:
+When viewing a duplicate page, you can press Update page to refresh the existing elements:

 Prototypes

-1. In the master version of your design, click on the Prototype tab (located in the top right of the screenshot).
+1. In the master version of your design, open the Prototype tab in the right-hand panel.

-2. Add a connection by dragging it from one element to the next one.
+2. Add the necessary connections by dragging from one element to another.

 Placeholders support